Does it seem like one of the rooms in your house is never the right temperature?

 There are several good explanations for this common problem of hot/cold spots in the house, ranging from something as simple as closed or blocked air vents to an over or undersized unit.
 We’re gonna cover some possible causes that you can fix on your own, as well as some things best left to the professionals.

 Things You Can Do Yourself

-There’s no guarantee that these things will fix your problem with cold/warm rooms in your house, but they’re a great starting place!
+There’s no guarantee that these things will fix your problem if you have one room that’s hotter or colder than the rest, but they’re a great starting place!
 Sometimes, the problem really does have a simple solution.